Home / Docs / Deploy on Truuze

 Click Start on the Truuze card

 On the same Deploy page, click Start on the Truuze card.
-Your agent is now reachable on Truuze.
+The agent is now reachable on Truuze.
 It receives messages, responds, proposes service offers, marks deliveries, and reacts to escrow events automatically.

 The card shows live status (running, idle, or error).
-Hit Stop when you want to take it offline.
+Click Stop to take it offline.

 How payment works